 This post is part of the series Personal Testimonies

 Are you grieving the loss of a loved one?
-It is my prayer that the following personal testimony of my father’s recent journey with loss, grief, and healing will be an encouragement to you, that you will see that no matter what, the Lord loves and cares for you deeply.
-Everyone’s journey through grief is unique, but if you give your heart and life over to Him, you will discover that the Lord has plans for you and your future. ~Jacquelyn
+It is my prayer that the following personal testimony of my father’s recent journey with loss, grief, and healing will be an encouragement to you.
+May you see that no matter what happens, the Lord loves and cares for you deeply.
+Everyone’s journey with loss is unique.
+If you give your heart and life over to Him, you will discover that the Lord has plans for you and your future. ~Jacquelyn

 “The Lord your God in your midst, the mighty will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing.”Zephaniah 3:17